MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-configure-user.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-You can connect to Azure Stack with PowerShell.
-You must connect to manage Azure Stack resources with PowerShell.
+You can connect to Azure Stack with PowerShell to manage Azure Stack resources.
 For example, you can use PowerShell to subscribe to offers, create virtual machines, and deploy Azure Resource Manager templates.

-To get set up:
+To get setup:
   - Make sure you have the requirements.
   - Connect with Azure Active Directory (Azure AD) or Active Directory Federation Services (AD FS).
   - Register resource providers.